Itchy Skin Dog Diet: Why It Keeps Coming Back (And How to Fix It)

 Step 2: Switch to a clean, single-protein food

-This is the biggest lever.
+This is the biggest lever in an itchy skin dog diet.

 You want: